 You see, Brita’s products use a very simple, cost-effective carbon filter which they claim makes tap water “taste better” by “reducing” chlorine and not much else.
 You have to ask yourself, how much “Filtration technology” can they cram into a filter that is 4 for $9.99?
 Their filters must cost them mere pennies to make.
 And that means you sacrifice which contaminants you are willing to put up with all because of the economies of what you are willing to pay.
 If you buy a cheap filter, you are getting a cheap filter.

-Let me ask you, how much is the health of you and your family really worth to you?
+Is a Brita water filter safe?
+The more important question is: how much is the health of you and your family really worth to you?

 The problem with words like “filter,” “reduce” and “taste better” is they are intentionally vague, hence why companies like Brita use them to describe their products.
 They don’t mean much of anything but they sound really good.
 To illustrate my point: pouring water through a paper towel will “filter” it, but that doesn’t mean it’s been properly treated and ready to drink by any standard I’m aware of.